What is healthy soil?

 At Rodale Institute, our scientists collect soil samples in the field.
 Back in the lab, they dry and weigh the samples before analysis.
 Our research has shown that while conventional systems erode and deplete soils, organic systems improve and build the soil over time.

 Healthy soil contains aggregates that help it bind together, preventing erosion and run-off.
 It can hold more water, so plants fare better in drought.
 It contains more bacteria and fungi that help plants fight diseases and pests.
 And healthy soil also contains more minerals and nutrients that feed plants.

 Healthy soil is the foundation of our global food system, but currently, it’s at risk.
-The UN reports that using current practices, we fewer than 60 years of farmable topsoil remaining.
+The United Nations reports that using current practices, we have fewer than 60 years of farmable topsoil remaining.